germanattanasio/movieapp-dialog/README.md

 #### Deploying the app on your local server in Eclipse
 1. Start Eclipse, and click `Window -> Show View -> Servers`.
 2. In the **Servers** view, right-click and select `New -> Server`.
 The *Define a New Server* window is displayed.
-3. Select a server, and click **Next**.
-The *Add and Remove* window is displayed.
+3. Select the **WebSphere Application Server Liberty Profile**, and click **Next**.
+4. Configure the server with the default settings.
-4. In the **Available** list, select the project, and click **Add**.
+5. In the **Available** list in the **Add and Remove** dialog, select the *movieapp-dialog* project, and click **Add >**.
 The project is added to the runtime configuration for the server in the **Configured** list.
-5. Click **Finish**.
+6. Click **Finish**.
+7. Copy the *server.env* file which was edited previously from movieapp-dialog/src/it/resources/server.env to the root folder of the newly defined server (i.e. *wlp/usr/defaultserver/server.env*).
-6. Start the new server, and open [http://localhost:serverPort/yourAppName/dist/index.html#/](http://localhost:serverPort/yourAppName/dist/index.html#/) in your favorite browser, where yourAppName is the specific name of your app.
+8. Start the new server, and open [http://localhost:serverPort/watson-movieapp-dialog/dist/index.html#/](http://localhost:serverPort/watson-movieapp-dialog/dist/index.html#/) in your favorite browser, where yourAppName is the specific name of your app.
-7. Chat with What's in Theaters!
+9. Chat with What's in Theaters!

 #### Deploying the app on the Websphere Liberty Profile in Bluemix
 Deploy the WAR file that you built in the previous section by using Cloud Foundry commands.